yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/03-render-performance/README.md

 type CustomPortStyleVisual = TaggedSvgVisual<SVGEllipseElement, Cache>
 ```

 With this type declaration, we can augment the class declaration for our port style.
-[PortStyleBase](https://docs.yworks.com/yfileshtml/#/api/PortStyleBase) comes with an optional type argument which specifies the exact type for the visual returned by `createVisual`.
-This type argument ensures that `updateVisual` expects the type of visual that is created in `createVisual`.
+[PortStyleBase](https://docs.yworks.com/yfileshtml/api/PortStyleBase) comes with an optional type argument which specifies the exact type for the visual returned by [createVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#createVisual).
+This type argument ensures that [updateVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#updateVisual) expects the type of visual that is created in [createVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#createVisual).
 Although this is not strictly necessary, it helps with the TypeScript implementation:

 ```
 export class CustomPortStyle extends PortStyleBase<CustomPortStyleVisual> {
   size: number
 ```

-To properly implement the interface and store the cache value with the visual, we adjust the `createVisual` method, first.
+To properly implement the interface and store the cache value with the visual, we adjust the [createVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#createVisual) method, first.

 ```
 protected createVisual(